tdrwenski/aws-tutorial/README.md

 # Set up notes
 - You must have your AWS credentials configured in `~/.aws/credentials`
 - Use region `us-west-2`-- This stack creates a VPC, and each region can only have 5 VPCs max so may fail in e.g. `us-east-1`.
-You can se your region with `region = us-west-2` in `~/.aws/config`.
+You can set your region with `region = us-west-2` in `~/.aws/config`.
 - For large docker images, use the ECR (also in `us-west-2`).
 The SOCI indexer will automatically be used assuming the image matches the pattern in the `soci-index-builder` (see below).
 You will see index next to image in ECR after a few minutes and this will speed up pull time.